Wanting to get that naturally distressed finish? Learn how to use milk paint with this ultimate guide, and get ready to transform your own furniture!

 I am a sucker for a good furniture makeover….is there anyone else out there that feels me on that?!
 You can turn even the ugliest piece of furniture you find on the side of the road into something breath taking just with a little coat of paint.
 As some of you may know I am usually a major lover of chalk paint, and I still am.
 Some of my favorite DIY projects have used chalk paint like this Restoration Hardware inspired chandelier, these awesome book transformations with chalk paint, and this upholstered chair!
-I am still a lover of chalk paint and always will be, but lately I have found room in my heart for some milk paint love!
-Depending on the look you are going for, depends on which one you want to use.
-I will walk you through all of that in this Milk Paint for Beginners tutorial.
+I will go over it all in this Ultimate Guide on How to Use Milk Paint!

 - First pour a small amount of milk paint into a mixing bowl or cup.
 If you’re painting something small, start out with 1/2 cup, for something a bit bigger start with 1 cup of milk paint.

 - Next add equal parts water.
 Meaning if you added 1/2 cup of milk paint add 1/2 cup of water.